SigNoz/signoz.io/docs/instrumentation/javascript.md

 ---
-id: nodejs
+id: javascript
-title: NodeJS OpenTelemetry Instrumentation
+title: Javascript OpenTelemetry Instrumentation
-description: Send events from your NodeJS application to SigNoz
+description: Send events from your Javascript application to SigNoz

 ---